 In Rhode Island and Providence Plantations, child support does not automatically terminate when a child reaches eighteen years old!
 Termination of a child support order is not automatic in RI!
 A child support order will only terminate if a motion to terminate child support is granted by a judge of The Rhode Island Family Court.

+Unlike a motion to modify child support, a DR6 financial statement is not necessary when you file a motion to terminate child support unless there is an additional child in which a child support obligation will continue.
 If there is an additional child under 18 then a motion to terminate child support is really in essence a motion for modification for child support.
-Article by Rhode Island Child Support Lawyer / Attorney David Slepkow 401-437-1100.
+Article by Rhode Island Child Support Lawyer, David Slepkow 401-437-1100.

+A person should file a motion to terminate child support approximately 30-40 days prior to the child’s graduation from high school.
 If the child did not finish high school then a person should file their motion 30-40 days prior to the child’s 18th birthday.
 It will take a approximately 30-40 days until the clerk can schedule a hearing for the termination motion.

 Child Support Resources

 “About three-quarters (74.1 percent) of custodial parents who were due child support in 2011 received either full or partial payments, including 43.4 percent who received full payments. • Over half (56.3 percent) of custodial parents with joint-custody arrangements received full child support payments, and 30.7 percent received full payments when there was no contact between the child and the child’s noncustodial parent(s). • About 62.3 percent of the $37.9 billion in child support due in 2011 was reported as received, averaging $3,770 per year per custodial parent who was due support.
 “Custodial Mothers and Fathers and Their Child Support: 2011 Current Population Reports By Timothy Grall Issued October 2013 P60-246